emirbaycan/vscoder-copilot/README.md

 - Your code never leaves your devices
 - Encrypted end-to-end communication
 - Pairing codes expire every 10 minutes for security
-- **Device Validation Pipeline**: VS Code shows security dialogs when mobile devices request access
+- **Device Validation Pipeline**: VS Code shows user-friendly notification dialogs when mobile devices request access
 - **User Authorization Required**: You must explicitly approve each device connection attempt
-- **Device Information Display**: See device name, platform, and IP address before approving
+- **Enhanced Device Information**: Approval notifications show friendly device names and platform information with emojis
-- **Granular Access Control**: Approve or deny device access on a per-device basis
+- **Granular Access Control**: Approve or deny device access on a per-device basis with Approve/Deny/Details buttons
 - **Session Management**: Approved devices receive secure authentication tokens for ongoing access
+- **Professional UI**: Clean notification system at bottom-right instead of intrusive modal dialogs
+- **Complete Disconnect Cleanup**: Automatic cleanup when devices are removed or VS Code shuts down
+- **Smart State Management**: Proper cleanup of authentication state when profiles are deleted in mobile app

 > **💡 Use Case**: Review pull requests on your commute, fix bugs from the coffee shop, or get AI coding help while away from your desk!